+August 31, 2025

+(p) Except as required by federal law or regulation, no county board may enroll students who will be less than four years of age prior to September 1 for the year they enter school.

-- (n) Except as required by federal law or regulation, no county board may enroll students who will be less than four years of age prior to September 1 for the year they enter school. - (o) Neither the state board nor the state department may provide any funds to any county board for the purpose of implementing this section unless the county board has a plan approved pursuant to subsections (h), (i) and (j) of this section. - (p) The state board shall promulgate a rule in accordance with the provisions of article three-b, chapter twenty-nine-a of this code for the purposes of implementing the provisions of this section.
-The state board shall consult with the Secretary of the Department of Health and Human Resources in the preparation of the rule.
-The rule shall contain the following: - (1) Standards for curriculum; - (2) Standards for preparing students; - (3) Attendance requirements; - (4) Standards for personnel; and - (5) Any other terms necessary to implement the provisions of this section. - (q) The rule shall include the following elements relating to curriculum standards: - (1) A requirement that the curriculum be designed to address the developmental needs of four-year-old children consistent with prevailing research on how children learn; - (2) A requirement that the curriculum be designed to achieve long-range goals for the social, emotional, physical and academic development of young children; - (3) A method for including a broad range of content that is relevant, engaging and meaningful to young children; - (4) A requirement that the curriculum incorporate a wide variety of learning experiences, materials and equipment, and instructional strategies to respond to differences in prior experience, maturation rates and learning styles that young children bring to the classroom;
+(q) Except as required by federal law or regulation, beginning in the school year 2018-2019, no county board may enroll students who will be less than four years of age prior to July 1 for the year they enter school.

+(r) Neither the state board nor the state department may provide any funds to any county board for the purpose of implementing this section unless the county board has a plan approved pursuant to subsections (h), (i) and (j) of this section.

+(s) The state board shall promulgate a rule in accordance with the provisions of article threeb, chapter twenty-nine-a of this code for the purposes of implementing the provisions of this section.
+The state board shall consult with the Secretary of the Department of Human Services in the preparation of the rule.
+The rule shall contain the following:

+(1) Standards for curriculum;

+- (2) Standards for preparing students;

+- (3) Attendance requirements;

+- (4) Standards for personnel; and

+(5) Any other terms necessary to implement the provisions of this section.

+(t) The rule shall include the following elements relating to curriculum standards:

+(1) A requirement that the curriculum be designed to address the developmental needs of four-year-old children consistent with prevailing research on how children learn;

+(2) A requirement that the curriculum be designed to achieve long-range goals for the social, emotional, physical and academic development of young children;

+(3) A method for including a broad range of content that is relevant, engaging and meaningful to young children;

+(4) A requirement that the curriculum incorporate a wide variety of learning experiences, materials and equipment, and instructional strategies to respond to differences in prior experience, maturation rates and learning styles that young children bring to the classroom;

-145 (5) A requirement that the curriculum be designed to build on what children already know 146 in order to consolidate their learning and foster their acquisition of new concepts and skills; 147 (6) A requirement that the curriculum meet the recognized standards of the relevant 148 subject matter disciplines; 149 (7) A requirement that the curriculum engage children actively in the learning process and 150 provide them with opportunities to make meaningful choices; 151 (8) A requirement that the curriculum emphasize the development of thinking, reasoning, 152 decision-making and problem-solving skills; 153 (9) A set of clear guidelines for communicating with parents and involving them in 154 decisions about the instructional needs of their children; and 155 (10) A systematic plan for evaluating program success in meeting the needs of young 156 children and for helping them to be ready to succeed in school.
-157 (r) After the school year 2012-2013, on or before July 1 of each year, each county board 158 shall report the following information to the Secretary of the Department of Health and Human 159 Resources and the state superintendent: 160 (1) Documentation indicating the extent to which county boards are maximizing resources 161 by using the existing capacity of community-based programs, including, but not limited to, Head 162 Start and child care; and 163 (2) For those county boards that are including eligible children attending approved, 164 contracted community-based programs in their net enrollment for the purposes of calculating state 165 aid pursuant to article nine-a of this chapter, documentation that the county board is equitably distributing funding for all children regardless of setting.
+(5) A requirement that the curriculum be designed to build on what children already know in order to consolidate their learning and foster their acquisition of new concepts and skills;

+(6) A requirement that the curriculum meet the recognized standards of the relevant subject matter disciplines;

+(7) A requirement that the curriculum engage children actively in the learning process and provide them with opportunities to make meaningful choices;

+(8) A requirement that the curriculum emphasize the development of thinking, reasoning, decision making and problem-solving skills;

+(9) A set of clear guidelines for communicating with parents and involving them in decisions about the instructional needs of their children; and

+(10) A systematic plan for evaluating program success in meeting the needs of young children and for helping them to be ready to succeed in school.

+(u) After the school year 2012-2013, on or before July 1 of each year, each county board shall report the following information to the Secretary of the Department of Human Services and the state superintendent:

+(1) Documentation indicating the extent to which county boards are maximizing resources by using the existing capacity of community-based programs, including, but not limited to, Head Start and child care; and

+(2) For those county boards that are including eligible children attending approved, contracted community-based programs in their net enrollment for the purposes of calculating state aid pursuant to article nine-a of this chapter, documentation that the county board is equitably distributing funding for all children regardless of setting.
-The Joint Committee on Enrolled Bills hereby certifies that the foregoing bill is correctly enrolled.

-Chairman, House Committee

-Originated in the Senate.

-To take effect July 1, 2016.

-Clerk of the Senate

-Steph & Hallion

-Clerk of the House of Delegates

-Mill Pale

-President of the Senate

-//m/01//

-Speaker of the House of Delegates

-The within a appeared this the said not be some and have been governor

-Governor

-PRESENTED TO THE GOVERNOR

-FEB 2 6 2016

-Time 9.50 an